haifengliu/azrefresh/mooncake/storage-monitor-storage-account.md

 > [WACOM.NOTE] The Azure File service does not currently support Storage Analytics.

-> [WACOM.NOTE] For an in-depth guide on using Storage Analytics and other tools to identify, diagnose, and troubleshoot Azure Storage-related issues, see [Monitor, diagnose, and troubleshoot Microsoft Azure Storage](../storage-monitoring-diagnosing-troubleshooting/).
+> [WACOM.NOTE] For an in-depth guide on using Storage Analytics and other tools to identify, diagnose, and troubleshoot Azure Storage-related issues, see [Monitor, diagnose, and troubleshoot Windows Azure Storage](../storage-monitoring-diagnosing-troubleshooting/).

 ##Table of Contents##